 Initially, that was the plan earlier this year, as the Royal Edition of Final Fantasy XV that released on consoles (and for the first time on PC) back in March had all previously existing DLC in a season pass, along with a few new features.
 While there was still some side content I would have had to get ahold of, I wasn’t worried about that.
 I figured this would be a great jumping on point.
 Then, however, it was announced that there would be even more DLC coming in 2019.

 This is my dilemma.
-My perfect scenario for playing Final Fantasy XV isn’t going to happen the way I want it to.
+My perfect scenario for playing Final Fantasy XV isn’t going to happen.
 Not all of the content will be there, and to wait now for all of the DLC to come out would mean probably cracking it open in 2020, if not later.
 I feel torn about this, because I’m afraid if I force myself to play it now, I won’t enjoy it the way I should.
 I mean, it’s a video game, it’s gotten good reviews, and there’s even a mobile version out there I could check out if I’m feeling extra cautious.
 Chances are I’ll probably enjoy it, even if I put myself on the clock to experience it.

 I also don’t want it to seem like I think all of this extra content is annoying, or a chore in some way.
 I’m actually very impressed Square Enix turned around a troubled ten year development cycle into a single-player game that still gets DLC three years after launch.
 That doesn’t happen often, and I much prefer this to the sequels we got for earlier Final Fantasy games, like Final Fantasy XIII-2 and Lightning Returns: Final Fantasy XIII-3.
 It’s all about perspective – when I think of how much content there is for Final Fantasy XV, it seems daunting.
 I just have to psych myself up for it, and that probably won’t be too hard.